 The course covers the structure and properties of major and minor food components, including water, carbohydrates, protein, lipids, other nutrients and food additives, and the chemistry of changes occurring during food processing, storage and utilization.
-Three (3) hours lecture and three (3) hours lab a week.
+Three (3) hours lab a week.
 Prerequisites: HMEC-500, CHEM-302.
 Credit, three hours.